 Access to Quick Capital

 The need for additional capital can arise suddenly.
 It could be an equipment breakdown or an unexpected business opportunity.
 Whatever the reason, an MCA can provide funding much faster than a traditional bank loan.
-In most cases, the merchant can be approved in hours and receive funding in just a few days; in certain cases, same day funding is available.
+In most cases, the merchant can receive approval in hours and funding in just a few days; in certain cases, same-day funding is available.

 Less-Than-Perfect Credit